-\textbf{GIN alignment with 1-WL} We investigate how well GIN representations align with 1-WL colorings in practice.
+We investigate how well GIN representations align with 1-WL colorings in practice.
 We choose GIN because, by construction, it is theoretically as powerful as 1-WL \cite{xu2018how}.
-We follow the default experimental settings as \cite{xu2018how} (c.f., \S\ref{sec:experimental-settings} for more details).
+We use the default experimental settings from \cite{xu2018how} (cf. \S\ref{sec:experimental-settings} for more details).
 For each graph-level benchmark, we jointly train a GIN encoder and MLP decoder \cite{Paszke_PyTorch_An_Imperative_2019, Fey/Lenssen/2019}.
-For graph pairs ${\cal G}, {\cal G}'$, we compute the cosine similarity ($\in [-1, 1]$) of their GIN representations $h_{\cal G}, h_{{\cal G}'}$ (i.e., the output of the encoder).
-We also compute the WL subtree kernel cosine similarity ($\in [0, 1]$) of ${\cal G}, {\cal G}'$ \cite{Shervashidze2011WeisfeilerLehmanGK, Siglidis2018GraKeLAG}, after four iterations of color refinement (to match the number of GIN layers).
+For graph pairs ${\mathcal G}, {\mathcal G}'$, we compute the cosine similarity ($\in [-1, 1]$) of their GIN representations $h_{\mathcal G}, h_{{\mathcal G}'}$ (i.e., the output of the encoder).
+We also compute the WL subtree kernel cosine similarity ($\in [0, 1]$) of ${\mathcal G}, {\mathcal G}'$ \cite{Shervashidze2011WeisfeilerLehmanGK, Siglidis2018GraKeLAG}, after four iterations of color refinement (to match the number of GIN layers).
 The WL kernel measures similarities in node colorings after 1-WL refinement, and upon convergence, is equivalent to comparing the number of shared subtrees between graphs \cite{Shervashidze2011WeisfeilerLehmanGK}.